GregPetropoulos/SupportDesk/frontend/README.md

 ### Situation

 Once the user encounters an issue with a product then it's the support services that will improve the users overall experience.
 The Support Ticket Services serves as a customer facing open line of communication and product troubleshooting.
-When a user needs help with product support they submit a ticket to Support Ticket Services.
+When a user needs help with product support the user submit's a ticket to Support Ticket Services.
 A users product experience will help increase revenue and improve company reputation and business relationships.

 ### Mission

-An product issue is encountered by a user and Support Ticket Services will assist in solving any reported issue 24 hours a day.
+Support Ticket Services role is to solve and report issues within 24 hours, when a product issue is encountered by a user.
+STS will assist in solving any reported issue hours.
 Once a ticket is submitted by a user, a staff member will attempt to solve it through product documentation and troubleshooting steps.
 A staff member and user can create a note on the ticket and close it if solved.

 ### Execution